oneeyedglocker/deviceblock/README.md

 The Cylance token generation is a modified version of the script provided by Cylance to generate a temporary token for authentication.
 This token has a timeout typically, but a new working token will be generated every time you run the script.

 The automatic Cylance policy query doesn't fully work, so you must specificy the policy id's manaully in a global variable.
 The query works fine, but it only pulls back five total policies due to paging.

+I'm sure there are a lot of improvements that can be made - so please feel free to contribute.